Weights & Strength

 Gastrocnemius

-These two exercises work by keeping your legs straight and activate your calf.
+These two exercises work by keeping your legs straight and activating your calf.
 It can be tempting to relieve some pressure by bending your knees, but this will shift the exercise to working your soleus more.
-By keeping your legs straight, you will stop other muscles coming into play.
+Keeping your legs straight will stop other muscles from coming into play.

-Donkey raises are the best exercise as when you are bend over, your gastrocnemius and hamstrings are stretched, which makes the workout more intense.
+Donkey raises are the best exercise, as when you are bent over, your gastrocnemius and hamstrings are stretched, which makes the workout more intense.

 The gastrocnemius is comprised of fast-twitch muscle fibers.
 As a result, it responds to heavier weight, more sets, and fewer repetitions.